Ski better than you ever thought possible

 How do I pay for the ski course?

-We accept pounds sterling by inter bank electronic transfer or by cheque.
+We accept pounds sterling by inter bank electronic transfer or by cheque if necessary.
 An e-invoice will be sent giving payment details.

 If you pay in Euros, the amount due depends on the exchange rate at the time of booking, so please enquire if you are paying from the Eurozone.